robinhood/faust/docs/index.rst

 **Faust** is a Python library for *event processing* and *streaming applications* that are decentralized and fault-tolerant.

-Heavily inspired by tools such as `Kafka Streams`_, `Apache Spark`_, `Apache Storm`_, `Apache Samza`_ and `Apache Flink`_; Faust takes a radically much more straightforward approach to stream processing.
+Heavily inspired by tools such as `Kafka Streams`_; and also `Apache Spark`_/`Storm`_/`Samza`_, and `Apache Flink`_.
+Faust takes a radically much more straightforward approach to stream processing, and is extremely simple to learn and use.

-Faust defines a simple API used for both *stream processing* (e.g., `Kafka Streams`_), and *event processing* (as provided by libraries such as :pypi:`celery`).
-It also runs a web server so you can optionally host your web app directly from Faust, and that enables you to rapidly prototype traditionally complex web app architectures, in a simple manner that is also easy to deploy and maintain.
+The Faust API is used for both *stream processing* (e.g., `Kafka Streams`_), and *event processing* (as provided by libraries such as :pypi:`celery`).
+It also runs a web server so you can optionally host your web app directly from Faust, enabling you to rapidly prototype traditionally complex web app architectures, in a simple manner that is also easy to deploy and maintain.